CAN bus: Development tools

+When developing or troubleshooting the CAN bus, examination of hardware signals can be very important.
+Logic analyzers and bus analyzers are tools that collect, analyse, decode and store signals so people can view the high-speed waveforms at their leisure.
+There are also specialist tools as well as CAN bus monitors.

+A CAN bus monitor is an analysis tool, often a combination of hardware and software, used during development of hardware that uses the CAN bus.

+Typically the CAN bus monitor will listen to the traffic on the CAN bus in order to display it in a user interface.
+Often the CAN bus monitor offers the possibility to simulate CAN bus activity by sending CAN frames to the bus.
+The CAN bus monitor can therefore be used to validate expected CAN traffic from a given device or to simulate CAN traffic in order to validate the reaction from a given device connected to the CAN bus.

 Licensing

 Bosch holds patents on the technology, though those related to the original protocol have now expired.
 Manufacturers of CAN-compatible microprocessors pay license fees to Bosch for use of the CAN trademark and any of the newer patents related to CAN FD, and these are normally passed on to the customer in the price of the chip.
 Manufacturers of products with custom ASICs or FPGAs containing CAN-compatible modules need to pay a fee for the CAN Protocol License if they wish to use the CAN trademark or CAN FD capabilities.